BenjaminHupf/Bank-graph-for-Hypixel-Skyblock/README.md

 - <a href="#license-and-credits">License and credits</a>

 ## How to install
-The banking graph program requires:
+The bank graph program requires:
 - <a href="https://www.python.org/downloads/release/python-3107/">Python 3.10.7</a>
 - <a href="https://pypi.org/project/requests/">requests</a>
 - <a href="https://pypi.org/project/matplotlib/">matplotlib</a>